damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 * Boss stories 'how GitLab enabled innersourcing'
 * Inception stories 'how GitLab uses GitLab'
 * Adoption stories 'how we switched from SVN to GitLab'

+## Respond

+* Our service engineers will respond to [questions from any user, at any place, irrespective of them being a paying customer](https://about.gitlab.com/jobs/service-engineer/)
+* Every one on our team, espacially the CEO should engage with the rest of the community.
+We should treat it like it's your first day on the job and you've got to earn every single one of those users yourself.
+Here's the best part: this practice of being responsive, human + helpful gets MORE valuable as you become more successful.

 ## Training